 The metal brackets are a sturdy option for those who require large vibrations or are using it in mechanical aid applications.

-The 412-002 is actually designed for 12 mm gearmotors however the principle applies, but it is important to ensure the screw holes in the bracket match the position of the screw holes in the motor casing.
+The image on the left shows a customised bracket that was designed for 12 mm gearmotor however the principle applies, that it is important to ensure the screw holes in the bracket match the position of the screw holes in the motor casing.
 When taking this approach, countersunk holes and screws will allow the motor to rotate freely.

 Enclosed Motor Casings with Screws